Duarte-Nunes/Yolo_Pytorch/README.md

 ---
 # Requirements
-It is required you install CUDA and CUDnn before going through the instalation steps.
+It is required you install CUDA and cuDNN before going through the instalation steps.

 The instalation process is well descirbed in the NVIDIA website.